Skip to content

 Let’s launch your agent into action.

-- What happens when you publish your agent
+2. What happens when you publish an agent

-- How to make the agent available in Microsoft Teams for your whole organization
+5. How to make the agent available across your organization

 Every time you work on an agent in Copilot Studio you might update it by adding knowledge or tools.
 When you're ready with all the changes, and you tested thoroughly, you're ready to publish it.
 Publishing ensures that the latest updates are live.
 When you update your agent with new tools, and you don't hit the publish button, it's not available yet for end users.